gekkota-os/SDK/API/smtp/README.md

 nsISmtpServer.authMethod

-Definition at line 33 of file nsISmtpAccount.idl

-The Documentation for this struct was generated from the following file:

--   nsISmtpAccount.idl

 Member Data Documentation
 -------------------------

 ### const nsMsgAuthMethodValue nsMsgAuthMethod::none

+No login needed.
 E.g. IP-address-based.

-Definition at line 36 of file nsISmtpAccount.idl

-The Documentation for this struct was generated from the following file:

--   nsISmtpAccount.idl

 ### const nsMsgAuthMethodValue nsMsgAuthMethod::old

-AUTH=PLAIN), but the original login commands that the protocol specified (POP: "USER"/"PASS", IMAP: "login", not valid for SMTP)
+Do not use AUTH commands (e.g. AUTH=PLAIN), but the original login commands that the protocol specified (POP: "USER"/"PASS", IMAP: "login", not valid for SMTP)

-Definition at line 40 of file nsISmtpAccount.idl

-The Documentation for this struct was generated from the following file:

--   nsISmtpAccount.idl

 ### const nsMsgAuthMethodValue nsMsgAuthMethod::passwordCleartext

+password in the clear.
 AUTH=PLAIN/LOGIN or old-style login.

-Definition at line 42 of file nsISmtpAccount.idl

-The Documentation for this struct was generated from the following file:

--   nsISmtpAccount.idl

 ### const nsMsgAuthMethodValue nsMsgAuthMethod::passwordEncrypted

+hashed password.
 CRAM-MD5, DIGEST-MD5

-Definition at line 44 of file nsISmtpAccount.idl

-The Documentation for this struct was generated from the following file:

--   nsISmtpAccount.idl
+### const nsMsgAuthMethodValue nsMsgAuthMethod::GSSAPI

+Kerberos / GSSAPI (Unix single-signon)

 ### const nsMsgAuthMethodValue nsMsgAuthMethod::NTLM

+NTLM is a Windows single-singon scheme.
 Includes MSN / Passport.net, which is the same with a different name.

-Definition at line 49 of file nsISmtpAccount.idl

-The Documentation for this struct was generated from the following file:

--   nsISmtpAccount.idl
+### const nsMsgAuthMethodValue nsMsgAuthMethod::External

+Auth External is cert-based authentication

 ### const nsMsgAuthMethodValue nsMsgAuthMethod::secure

+Encrypted password or Kerberos / GSSAPI or NTLM.

 Deprecated

 -   for migration only.

-Definition at line 54 of file nsISmtpAccount.idl

-The Documentation for this struct was generated from the following file:

--   nsISmtpAccount.idl

 ### const nsMsgAuthMethodValue nsMsgAuthMethod::anything

+Let us pick any of the auth types supported by the server.
 Discouraged, because vulnerable to MITM attacks, even if server offers secure auth.

-Definition at line 57 of file nsISmtpAccount.idl

-The Documentation for this struct was generated from the following file:

--   nsISmtpAccount.idl